Mathematics, Statistics, and Computer Science

 My research interests are in survival

-I have also been interested in statistical methods for
+I have been interested in statistical methods for

 I am also interested in sports statistics.
 I

-undergraduate students on adjusted plus-minus ratings in the
+including adjusted plus-minus ratings in the NBA, the

 For a complete list of my publications, please see my CV.

-I was raised in Montreal, Quebec, Canada and am the son of
+I was raised in Montreal, Quebec, Canada and I am the son of